tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 For this, both the interface and the model should be both steerable and immediately helpful.
 Claude Code allows this, I can send messages to Claude Code while Claude Code is working on the problem.
 The messages will be queued and delivered when Claude Code finishes a tool use[^steerable].
 However, I still often see Claude Code dropping my instructions.

 [^steerable]: Even so, there are times where Claude Code could ignore your submitted messages.
-The harness should have provided a to-do list where it asks the model on whether all the instructions of the user has been addressed.
+The harness should have provided a to-do list where it asks the model on whether all the instructions of the user have been addressed.

 #### **I make design choices that make it easy to communicate with Claude Code.**

 If I find myself taking a lot of effort to tell Claude Code what I want, I should think of ways to make this simpler.

 When the first prototype is done, I find it very difficult to describe issues to Claude Code.
-I had to give instructions to Claude Code that it to navigate to the second session and the message with a certain substring.
-Alternatively, I take screenshots and [upload](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=10d53ddc-6406-4bed-a32b-da56257311f1&msg=6eecbb54-1feb-4fc2-8acd-826551b53bef) the screenshot to the Claude Code, and Claude Code will need to reverse engineer the screenshot to figure out which message am I talking about.
+I had to give instructions to Claude Code to navigate to the second session and the message with a certain substring.
+Alternatively, I take screenshots and [upload](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=10d53ddc-6406-4bed-a32b-da56257311f1&msg=6eecbb54-1feb-4fc2-8acd-826551b53bef) the screenshot to Claude Code, and Claude Code will need to reverse engineer the screenshot to figure out which message I am talking about.

 I should not tolerate such bottlenecks in communication.
 Therefore, I [asked](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=10d53ddc-6406-4bed-a32b-da56257311f1&msg=dc745936-f392-49ac-b80d-c091e171bed0) that "navigating the page should change the query params".